 I’m still trying to figure out why “Children of the Corn“…endured…for so long, as it’s certainly not because these movies were ever good and it’s not like there was a whole lot of room for exploring this concept.
 The villains and the location are part of the title, so what else can be done with it?
 How many times can you see creepy kids lurking in cornfields before the gimmick grows stale?
 The only thing they could’ve done is take ‘He Who Walks Behind The Rows’ to space and…okay, now I really want a “Children of the Space Corn“…I would like to imagine that Space Isaac would wield a laser sickle, but that is what the filmmakers behind this series seem to be lacking!
 Laser sickles and imagination!
 They ran out of ideas after “Children of the Corn 3” and they probably should’ve just ended it there, as it would’ve concluded the story and ended the saga on a high-ish note.
 I guess “Children of the Corn 4” was competent enough, but that was also the point when the sequels started to distance themselves from the cornfields, which I think were integral to the identity of this franchise.
 The setting differentiated it from the rest of the ‘evil children’ subgenre of horror.
 Eventually, the sequels even started to distance themselves from the children, which is a problem when your franchise is called “Children of the Corn“.
 But I can’t really blame the filmmakers that much, because as I said, audiences got used to the children and the cornfields early on, so what else can they have done?
 Besides “Children of the Space Corn“?
 I will give credit to all the filmmakers- from the writers to the directors- for trying to do more with very little to work with.
 “Children of the Corn 5” and “Children of the Corn 6” sucked, but I did notice some effort and “Children of the Corn (2009)” did try to put respectability back into the brand…even if it backfired and made me hate the brand even more.
 Hell, even “Children of the Corn: Genesis” seemed like it could’ve been OK, if it didn’t feel like it was converted into a sequel in post-production…and had enough money to not steal footage from “Bad Boys 2“.
 Yet for all of this talk about the crappy sequels, I think the original 1984 flick was pretty bad too, so the follow-ups never had any reason to rise above it.
 I will say this though, none of the sequels ever reached the depths of cinematic hell that the “Puppet Master“, “Gamera: The Showa Era” or “Howling” franchises did.
 There might not have been any entry that I considered to be ‘good’, but none of them met my criteria for ‘unwatchable’.

 Still, this brings me back to my original point- why is “Children of the Corn” a franchise?
 “Curse of the Puppet Master” might make “Children of the Corn: Genesis” look like “Jaws“, but it has a purpose for existing, if only to pay the bills of Charles Band.
 “Children of the Corn” has been backed by prominent studios, not just a washed up individual and while I have to assume these movies are making money, are they really so profitable that they’re worth the time, effort and money to make?
 I would’ve assumed that these profits were pennies compared to everything else ‘Dimension Studios’ puts out there.
+I know that they need to produce a sequel to retain the name rights, but if you’re contributing to the deterioration of the brand, are the rights even worth it anymore?
 In the end, this franchise sucks because the movies were never good to begin with, the concept never had a lot of room for creativity and the studio kept churning them out without consideration for their name value.
 I actually believe that the success of this series even lead to a backlash against Stephen King, for the films based on his books gained a bad reputation for awhile after 1984.
 He might be going through a revival now, but there used to be a stigma accompanying his adaptations and I suspect that the success of “Children of the Corn (1984)” showed studios that they didn’t have to try very hard to lure audiences into a Stephen King movie.
 The sequels certainly cheapened his name value, even though he had nothing to do with any of them.
 The franchise was, is and probably always will be kind of dull because it only works as a short story and even though other franchises may have done worse, they were usually much more interesting experiences because they had franchise potential (an actor, character or effect to build their brand around).
 “Children of the Corn: Runaway” is set to be released in 2018, but I have no reason to believe it will offer anything than either the same ole shit that we grew tired of or the same ole shit that we had grown tired of even before we grew tired of the other same ole shit.

 But I would still totally embrace a “Children of the Space Corn“.
 Just saying.